Part V

 The Inner Seasons (Sex Hormones)

-The world tries to force us into a linear 24-hour productivity loop.
+The world tries to force us into a linear 24-hour rhythm of output.
 The body, however, moves in spirals.

 The Daylight Pulse (Circadian Rhythm)

-Every 24 hours, the sun dictates a rhythm.
+Every 24 hours, light and darkness shape a rhythm.
 The day’s action-heat crests, and the Midnight Veil descends.

 The Long Seasons (Infradian Rhythms)